kubernetes/enhancements/keps/sig-node/2625-cpumanager-policies-thread-placement/README.md

 #### Graduation of Options from `Beta-quality` to `G.A-quality`
 - [X] Allowing time for feedback (1 year) on the policy option.
 - [X] Risks have been addressed.

+### Removal of the CPUManagerPolicyAlphaOptions and CPUManagerPolicyBetaOptions feature gates

+This KEP added the `CPUManagerPolicyAlphaOptions` and `CPUManagerPolicyBetaOptions` group feature gates alongside the usual changes required to enable the `full-pcpus-only` option.

+We plan to remove the `CPUManagerPolicyAlphaOptions` and `CPUManagerPolicyBetaOptions` after all options graduated to stable.
+We will defer to the last graduating option the additional work to remove the gates.
+In case of two or more options graduating to GA and thus rendering the gates obsolete, a new minimal KEP should be issued to remove the gates.

+The SIG-node community is considering a redesign of the resource management based on NRI and DRA technologies (possibly extended) for the future.
+There were conversation and attempts about this topic since the 1.27 cycle and [past attempts already](https://github.com/kubernetes/enhancements/issues/3675).
+We thus expect a gradual slowdown of additions to cpumanager, including policy options.
+At time of writing (1.33 cycle) we have 6 policy options at various degree of maturity.
+We expect the rate of proposal of new options to greatly slow down and to stop entirely once the community moves to the future, yet unplanned, resource management architecture.

+For the reasons above, we believe it's unlikely we will need to add back the `CPUManagerPolicyAlphaOptions` and `CPUManagerPolicyBetaOptions` feature gates once removed.
+Should new options be proposed and agreed by the community, the recommendation is to graduate using specific feature gates per standard process.
+Considering the expected slowdown, we expect the standard graduation process to be much more manageable in the future, if needed at all.

 ### Upgrade / Downgrade Strategy